avimehenwal/git-refresh/README.md

-Upon successfull installation, just relax and let the plugin take care of pulling git repo as soon as you cd to *git managed* directory.
+Upon successfull installation, just relax and let the plugin take care of pulling git repo as soon as you cd to any *git managed* directory.

-It executes automatically
+It executes automatically. :relaxed:

 # License